-Personal Information (Includes Employee ID Number, Ohio State name.#, ERA Commons username, ORCID number; see orcid.org) Campus Address Current University Employment Information Race, ethnicity, and additional reporting information asked for by the NIH Project Title and Abstract (250 words) □ Project Description - 10 page maximum (to be uploaded to the Application) □ Personal Statement (one page maximum) □ Who are you?
-Why have you chosen a research career? □ Your previous research experience? □ How you believe this training program will change the trajectory of your career or enhance movement towards your goals? □ Career Development Plan (two pages maximum) □ Your Five-Year Goals □ Role of your mentors □ What are the gaps in your training this program will help fill? □ How will you fill those gaps?

-□ Research Plan (seven pages maximum) □ Specific Aims (one page maximum) □ Significance □ Innovation □ Approach □ Preliminary/supportive data □ References to Scientific Literature (not included in page count.
-No more than 3 pages preferred) IRB/IACUC: Human Subjects/Vertebrate Animals.
-If either one is applicable, include the regulatory approval letter in your application PDF packet.
-The on-line application form has a space to indicate applicability, regulatory status (not submitted, pending or approved) and protocol number and approval date.
-Human subjects research.
+- Personal Information (Includes Employee ID Number, OSU name.#, ERA Commons username, ORCID number; see orcid.org) - □ Campus Address - □ Current University Employment Information - □ Race, ethnicity, and additional such reporting information asked for by the NIH - □ Project Title and Abstract (250 words) - □ Project Description 10 page maximum (to be uploaded to the Application) - □ Personal Statement (1 page maximum) - □ Who are you?
+Why have you chosen a research career? - □ Your previous research experience? - □ How you believe this training program will change the trajectory of your career or enhance your movement towards your goals? - □ Career Development Plan (2 pages maximum) - □ Your Five Year Goals - □ Role of your mentors - □ What are the gaps in your training this program will help fill? - □ How will you fill those gaps? - How will you meet the NIH requirements for training in responsible conduct of research - □ Research Plan (7 pages maximum) - □ Specific Aims - □ Significance - □ Innovation - □ Approach - □ Preliminary/supportive data - □ References to Scientific Literature (not included in page count.
+No more than 3 pages preferred) - □ IRB/IACUC: Human Subjects/Vertebrate Animals.
+If either one is applicable, include the regulatory approval letter.
+The on-line application form has a space to indicate applicability, regulatory status (not submitted, pending, or approved) and protocol number and approval date. - □ Human subjects research (up to 3 pages).
 If your project requires IRB approval, it is considered human subject research for purposes of this grant.
-Therefore, as required by federal regulations (45 CFR 46) and NIH policy, applications that propose to involve human subjects must address: Risks to Human Subjects.
-Adequacy of Protection Against Risks Potential Benefits of the Proposed Research to Human Subjects and Others Importance of the Knowledge to be Gained Data and Safety Monitoring Plan/Board.
-If the proposed research includes a clinical trial, describe an appropriate Data and Safety Monitoring Plan Vertebrate Animal research.
+Therefore, as required by federal regulations (45 CFR 46) and NIH policy, applications that propose to involve human subjects must address: - □ Risks to Human Subjects. - □ Adequacy of Protection Against Risks - Detential Benefits of the Proposed Research to Human Subjects and Others - □ Importance of the Knowledge to be Gained - 5.
+Data and Safety Monitoring Plan/Board.
+If the proposed research includes a clinical trial, describe an appropriate Data and Safety Monitoring Plan - □ Live Vertebrate Animal research (up to 3 pages).
 If the proposed work involves live vertebrate animals, federal policy requires applicants to address the criteria noted below.
-This includes work involving animals obtained or euthanized for tissue harvest and generation of custom antibodies. □ Description of Procedures (Vertebrate Animals Section) □ Justifications (Vertebrate Animals Section) □ Minimization of Pain and Distress (Vertebrate Animals Section) □ Method of Euthanasia Authentication of Key Biological and/or Chemical Resources NIH Formatted Biosketches (to be uploaded to the Application) ☐ Applicant ☐ Lead Mentor ☐ All other members of your Mentorship Team describing their individual roles.
-Letters of support from each member of your Mentorship Team Signature page (to be uploaded to the Application) □ Department Chair or Dean guaranteeing 75% (50% for surgeons) protected research time for the duration of the award and salary support, as well as the requirement for departmental financial support for the third year. □ Applicant
+This includes work involving animals obtained or euthanized for tissue harvest and generation of custom antibodies. - Description of Procedures (Vertebrate Animals Section) - □ Justifications (Vertebrate Animals Section) - □ Minimization of Pain and Distress (Vertebrate Animals Section) - □ Method of Euthanasia

+- □ Authentication of Key Biological and/or Chemical Resources (up to 3 pages) - □ NIH Formatted Biosketches (to be uploaded to the Application) - □ Applicant - □ Lead Mentor - □ All other members of your Mentorship Team - □ Letters of support from each member of your Mentorship Team - □ Signature page (to be uploaded to the Application) - Department Chair or Dean guaranteeing 75% (50% for surgeons) protected research time for the duration of the award and salary support - □ Applicant

-K12 Application Components: Personal Statement
+KL2 Application Components: Personal Statement